nlsfi/nls-gnss-sofamesa/README.md

 ### Phases

-1. Download all of the files provided as a .zip file
+1. Download all of the files provided as a .zip file.
-2. Unzip the files to a proper location
+2. Unzip the files to a proper location, where you want to create all of your project files.
 3. Install Anaconda Platform for Windows: https://www.anaconda.com/
-4. Make sure that your firewall doesn't block any of the operations related to the Anaconda platform
+4. Make sure that your firewall doesn't block any of the operations related to the Anaconda platform.
 5. (IN PROGRESS) Install the required libraries, if not defaultly installed. *The ones including the installation url should at least be manually installed*:
 *   iPython
 *   time